Voyz/ibind/README.md

     </a>
 </p>

-IBind is an unofficial Python API client library for the [Interactive Brokers Client Portal Web API.][ibkr-docs] (recently rebranded to Web API 1.0 or CPAPI 1.0) It supports both REST and WebSocket APIs of the IBKR Web API 1.0.
+IBind is an unofficial Python API client library for the [Interactive Brokers Client Portal Web API.][ibkr-docs] (also known as Web API 1.0 or CPAPI 1.0) It supports both REST and WebSocket APIs of the IBKR Web API 1.0.
 Now fully headless with [OAuth 1.0a][wiki-oauth1a] support.

-_Note: IBind currently supports only the Web API 1.0 since the [newer Web API][web-api] seems to be still in beta and is not fully documented.
-Some of its features may work, but it is recommended to use the Web API 1.0's documentation for the time being.
-Once a complete version of the new Web API is released IBind will be extended to support it._

 ## Installation